-Written by Default admin account Пятница, 20 Январь 2012
+Written by Sergei Terekhov Пятница, 20 Январь 2012

 Screenshots are needed for bug reports, user guides, figures of expected results, etc. Sometimes one screenshot is more useful than long confused description.
 In this post I gathered methods of screenshot creating which I use in my daily work.